gavineadie/SatelliteKit/README.md

 and later refined by Vallado et al in
 [Revisiting Spacetrack Report #3](https://celestrak.com/publications/AIAA/2006-6753/).

-The code of this library is derived from [Orekit](https://www.orekit.org) which, in part, implements the above published algorithms.
+The code of this library is derived from [Orekit](https://www.orekit.org) which implements the above published algorithms as a small part of it's extensive capabilities.
 Test output from `SatelliteKit` agrees, to meaninglessly high precision, with Orekit test output and the test output in the above published paper [1].

 [1] "Vallado, David A.; Paul Crawford; Richard Hujsak; T. S. Kelso, (August 2006), Revisiting Spacetrack Report #3".